pdedumast/ML_project2/README.md

 ```
 helpersCNN.py: helpers needed to run the runCNN.py file
 helpers_LogReg.py: helpers needed to run the run_LogReg_CV.py and run_LogReg_eval.py files
-runCNN.py: run used to perform best score on Kaggle
+run.py: run used to perform best score on Kaggle by training the CNN
 run_LogReg_CV.py: /// A COMPLETER ///
 run_LogReg_eval.py: /// A COMPLETER ///
 README.md: read me file